mpociot/chatgpt-vscode/README.md

 This will additionally use LangChain to chunk code files using a [Code splitter](https://python.langchain.com/en/latest/modules/indexes/text_splitters/examples/code_splitter.html) specific to the language of the code file being processed.

-We will need an agent running in OS in the background to monitor file changes which upserts and deletes vectors in the DB based on OS file operations.
+We will need an agent running in the project root directory in the background to monitor file changes.
+For each file change it should call the API to `upsert` or `delete` vectors in the Vector Database so that this DB is always in sync with the project.

 It should only take into account files that are "source files" of the project.
-To achieve this, we can use `.gitignore` or `.npmignore` files foralong with a custom configuration.
+To achieve this, we can use `.gitignore` or `.npmignore` files along with a custom configuration.

 ### Chokidar agent with ignore files